-Then add your cloud credentials and tenant in the
+Then add your cloud credentials the

-Settings tab.
 The default configuration will be applied for Floating IP Pools and Advanced configurations if they are empty.
 You only need to change these values if you need a custom network configuration for your cluster.